Skip to content

 3. Excessive costs

 Saving money is paramount when owning a business as it enables you to grow, stay competitive, and sustain profitability.
-By accepting checks, however, you’re doing the opposite – Bank of America estimates the cost of processing a B2B check ranges from $4 to $20.
+By accepting checks, however, you’re doing the opposite – the cost of issuing a single business check ranges between $4 and $20.

-The AFP reports the median cost of initiating and receiving an ACH payment was between $0.26 and $0.50.
+The AFP reports the median cost of initiating and receiving an ACH payment was $0.40.
 These numbers clearly illustrate how much you can save through digital payments – and how much it costs your business to accept checks.

 4. Stifled cash flow